lostmygithubaccount/dasky/README.md

 Expanded in memory, the full dataset is ~660 GB.
 It is stored in compressed parquet files in a blob container partitioned by year and month.
 The dataset is **not** updated in the ADLS Gen 2 storage account, but is in the Azure Open Dataset.
 Compressed, the files for the dataset are ~8 GB.
 Uncompressed, the files for the dataset are ~150-200 GB.

-Specific years and months can be specified by `year=*/month=*/part-*.snappy.parquet`.

-The data begins January 1, 2008 and ends on January 1, 2019 and contains 1 file per month.
+The parition format is `year=*/month=*/part-*.snappy.parquet` with 1 file per month.
 Each file can contain ~5 GB of data when in a dataframe in memory.
-Compressed, each file is roughly 50 MB.
-Uncompressed, each file is roughly 1 GB.
+Compressed, each file is ~50 MB.
+Uncompressed, each file is ~1 GB.

 ## Create a virtual network